byuksel/node-module-with-unittests-template/README.md

 ## Quick Installation ##

-After cloning this scaffolding from github, jut type `npm install` and this scaffolding will install all the necessary dependencies.
+After cloning this scaffolding from github, just type `npm install` and this scaffolding will install all the necessary dependencies.

 ## Quick Start ##